pedro-marques/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-To identify the lane-line pixels the approach taken was to convert the undistorted image to the HLS and LAB color spaces, then apply a threshold to the L channel of the HLS color space and a threshold to the B channel of the LAB color space, then I combined those two thresholds into one binary image.

-Next step was to take an histogram of the bottom half of the binary image, on it I would then search for the spikes on the left and right halves of the histogram, those spikes would represent the starting points for the left and right lane-lines respectively.
+To identify the lane-lines pixel the approach was to take an histogram of the bottom half of the binary image, on it I would then search for the spikes on the left and right halves of the histogram, those spikes would represent the starting points for the left and right lane-lines respectively.

 I have used the sliding window method to find the lane line pixels.
-The method consists in defining a number of windows, and using the starting points identified previously draw a window fitting the points inside it.
-On that window I find all the nonzero pixels in x and y, and I repeat that process moving each window upwards, and to adjust on the x axis (because the lines may curve) I verify if the number of pixels found on the left or right line are higher than a certain number of pixels (50 in this case), if so then I recenter the next window on the mean position of the number of pixels.
+The method consists in defining a number of windows, and using the starting points identified previously to draw a window fitting the points inside it.
+On that window I find all the non zero pixels in x and y, and I repeat that process moving each window upwards, and to adjust on the x axis (because the lines may curve) I verify if the number of pixels found on the left or right line are higher than a certain number of pixels (50 in this case), if so then I recenter the next window on the mean position of the number of pixels.
 Next I fit my lane lines with a 2nd order polynomial and I practically have my lane.

 You can find the code in lines 233 through 317 in `lane_finding.py`.